 Sometimes, we may not fill these Kordon breather bags with much water and no air.
 10's 20's and even 30's of fish/inverts may seem crammed into 8 to 10 oz of water but smaller volumes of water and airless packaging in these breather bags are actually more beneficial for shipping!
 Here are just a few reasons:

 1. Higher surface area to volume ratio- Smaller volume means a higher surface area to volume ratio= more interaction with the atmosphere= more oxygen for fish to breathe!

 Think about it this way: the smaller the bag, the more oxygenated the water is going to be and on the other hand, the bigger the bag (more water), the longer it's going to take for air to travel to the center of the bag for the fish to inhale.
 Since these fish and invertebrates are only going to be in the bag for 1-3 days, they can handle being in confined space as long as sufficient oxygen is provided.

 2. Comfort- Since these bags can breathe, there's no need for air!
 This means no sloshing and a much smoother ride for your livestock and invertebrates!

 3. Lower shipping costs- Our savings is your savings!
-No air and less water means less weight and smaller packages!
+No air and less water mean less weight and smaller packages!
 We try our best to bring the highest quality livestock at the most competitive prices. shipping fish and invertebrates this way is not only better for the fish but for your wallet as well!